gbadrain/deep-learning-challenge/Deep_Learning_Challenge/README.md

    predictions = model.predict(X_test)
    ```

-## Future Work

-- Implement ensemble methods as recommended in the analysis
-- Further feature engineering to improve model performance
-- Create a web interface for model inference
-- Additional hyperparameter tuning for optimization

 ## Sources of Help

-* Resources from University of Oregon Continuing and Professional Education Data Analytics Boot Camp on 'Supervised Learning.'
+* Resources from University of Oregon Continuing and Professional Education Data Analytics Boot Camp on -
+* Deep Learning with Python
+* Scikit-Learn
+* MNIST and Neural Networks

 * Microsoft Copilot for problem-solving and guidance.

 ## Acknowledgments